IHE/ITI.PCF/input/pagecontent/volume-1.md

 ## 53.3 PCF Required Actor Groupings

 PCF leverages other IHE Profiles for critical functionality they provide.
-This includes [Basic Audit Log Patterns (BALP)](https://profiles.ihe.net/ITI/BALP/index.html) to provide audit logging of these privacy and security sensitive access control activities, and [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/IUA/index.html) to provide the oAuth interaction pattern between clients that want to access protected resources and the needs to protect those resources.
+This includes [Audit Trails and Node Authentication (ATNA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) to provide system security and audit infrastructure, [Basic Audit Log Patterns (BALP)](https://profiles.ihe.net/ITI/BALP/index.html) to provide audit log patterns for privacy and security sensitive access control activities, and [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/IUA/index.html) to provide the oAuth interaction pattern between clients that want to access protected resources and the needs to protect those resources.

 ### 53.3.1 Consent Recorder

-The **Consent Recorder** shall be grouped with a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).
-Note that the BALP Audit Creator has details on required grouping with ATNA.
+The **Consent Recorder** shall be grouped with an ATNA [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2), a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).

 ### 53.3.1 Consent Registry

-The **Consent Registry** shall be grouped with a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [Consent Authorization Decision Audit Message](https://profiles.ihe.net/ITI/BALP/content.html#3576-consent-authorized-decision-audit-message).
-Note that the BALP Audit Creator has details on required grouping with ATNA.
+The **Consent Registry** shall be grouped with an ATNA [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2), a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [Consent Authorization Decision Audit Message](https://profiles.ihe.net/ITI/BALP/content.html#3576-consent-authorized-decision-audit-message).

 ### 53.3.1 Consent Authorization Server

 The **Consent Authorization Server** shall be grouped with an IUA: **Authorization Server**.
 The IUA **Authorization Server** takes care of the IUA transactions and invokes the **Consent Authorization Server** when a request for a token, that would be impacted by a Patient Privacy Consent, is requested.

-The IUA Authorization Server shall implement the **JWT Token**, **Token Introspection** and **Authorization Server Metadata** options.
+The IUA Authorization Server shall implement the **JWT Token**, or **Token Introspection** options, and should implement the and **Authorization Server Metadata** option.
 There is no use of the IUA Authorization Server **SAML Token** option.

 Note that PCF [adds requirements to the ITI-71](other.html#updates-to-iti-71) transaction to carry in the token extensions informed from the consents.
 These oAuth extensions affect JWT encoding and response from use of the Introspect Token Transaction.

-The **Consent Authorization Server** shall be grouped with a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).
-Note that the BALP Audit Creator has details on required grouping with ATNA.
+The **Consent Authorization Server** shall be grouped with an ATNA [Secure Application](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.2), a BALP [Audit Creator](https://profiles.ihe.net/ITI/BALP/volume-1.html#152111-audit-creator), and shall record the [BALP RESTful activities](https://profiles.ihe.net/ITI/BALP/content.html#3573-restful-activities).

 ### 53.3.2 Consent Enforcement Point